 Collegiate Chorale is comprised of select junior and senior singers who represent a broad range of academic majors and share a common passion for and love of singing.

-The Luther College Collegiate Chorale is comprised of select junior and senior singers.
+The Luther College Collegiate Chorale is comprised of select junior and senior singers with auditions occurring at the start of each semester.
 The choir, featuring 90-100 mixed voices, performs sacred and secular choral works of a variety of periods and styles.
 Collegiate Chorale sings at chapel and Sunday worship services on campus, performs in the college’s annual Christmas at Luther celebration, and tours annually in the spring.

 Collegiate Chorale has collaborated with Nordic Choir, Cathedral Choir, and the Luther College Symphony Orchestra to perform major choral/orchestral works such as Brahms’ A German Requiem, Haydn’s Lord Nelson Mass, Handel's Messiah, and the premiere of Luther Mass by Stephen Paulus.